 Marketing Automation works by identifying those ‘anonymous’ web visitors to create leads, identifying exactly what they are interested in (i.e. their visitor journey on your website) and provide you with real stats that can help for targeting and determining future marketing decisions.

-As leads are identified they are then assigned their own individual lead scores based on each prospect’s perceived value – helping you to determine estimated future revenue and effectiveness of your online and offline activities.
+As leads are identified they are then assigned their own individual lead scores based on each prospect’s perceived value – helping you to determine estimated future revenue growth and effectiveness of your online and offline activities.

 More Effective Reporting